yo35/kokopu/doc_src/pages/migrate_to_4.md

 Hence, when for instance a PGN file contains a `Round` header such as `[Round "4.1.2"]`, the header is parsed such that {@link Game.round | Game.round()} returns `4`, {@link Game.subRound | Game.subRound()} returns `1`, and {@link Game.subSubRound | Game.subSubRound()} returns `2`.

+Method {@link Game.fullRound | Game.fullRound()} can be considered as a replacement of the former {@link Game.round | Game.round()} getter:
+this method concatenates the round, sub-round and sub-sub-round in a single string using dot characters as separators, i.e. returns string similar to the value of the underlying `Round` header if the {@link Game} is loaded from a PGN file.